nietowl/Tool_Installation_Scripts/README.md

 Additionally, please keep in mind that some of the scripts may not work properly on certain systems, or may be out of date.
 Be sure to test the scripts on your system before using them in a production environment.

-We hope that you find these scripts useful and that they make your tool installation process a bit easier.
+I hope that you find these scripts useful and that they make your tool installation process a bit easier.
 If you have any suggestions for improvements or new tools that should be added, please feel free to open an issue or pull request on the repository.